Provable Emergence of Deep Neural Collapse and Low-Rank Bias in $L^2$-Regularized Nonlinear Networks: A Link Between Low-Rank and Deep-Neural Collapse

 As a consequence of the above lemma, for any stationary point, we can control the distance of the $l$-th layer from the set of matrices having rank less than or equal to $K$ in terms of the $K$-th total cluster variation of the first $l-1$ intermediate outputs.
-Before stating our main result, we define the set of $d_1\times d_2$ matrices having rank equal to $K$:
+Before stating our main result, we define the set of $d_1\times d_2$ matrices having rank equal to $K$, $\matrices_K^{d_1,d_2}:=\{A\in \R^{d_1\times d_2}|\;\rank(A)= K\}$.
+We will omit the dimension-related superscripts when clear from the context.